 Edna Arnow in her basement studio at 2126 W. Touhy Ave., Chicago, in Rogers Park on the North Side of the city, throwing a pot in 1960.

 This might have been one of Edna's first shows, in 1955.
 She was 34.
-Her first wheel was made from an old washing machine.
+Her first wheel was made by husband Bob from an old washing machine.

 Edna at the Old Town Art Fair in 1960.
 She liked to get a big hat for every show.
 The owls were her signature pieces.
 They faced you, no matter which way they were turned--as do the heads of real owls Edna said.
 Daughter Maureen is behind her, drinking from a mug.
 Maureen later married another art fair regular, jeweler Michael Banner.
 Maureen took up jewelry with him, and they became silversmiths in Monterey, Mass.
 Here is their website.